 Whatever brought you here, you're navigating something that the healthcare system was not designed to help you navigate.
 The medical team does their piece.
 Hospice does their piece.
 And in the gap between all of those pieces — the questions nobody answered, the conversations nobody initiated, the decisions nobody prepared you for — is where families spend some of the hardest hours of their lives.

-That gap is exactly where Barb works.
+That gap is exactly where I work.

 Reach out about End-of-Life Support.
 You were never meant to do this alone.

-Barb steps in as the steady presence the conventional care system doesn't provide.
+I step in as the steady presence the conventional care system doesn't provide.
 Not a nurse.
 Not an attorney.
 Not a therapist.
 Something different — someone who sees the whole picture, speaks every language, and makes sure nobody falls through the gaps that every system inevitably leaves.

 What is actually happening, medically and physically, in plain language.
 What the medications are doing and why.
 What the changes in breathing mean.
 What the death rattle is, and whether it causes pain.
 What to expect from hospice — and what hospice won't tell you unless you ask.
 The family that understands what is happening can stop trying to figure it out and start being present.
 That shift is one of the most important things this support makes possible.